saymrwulf/pulp-runtime/notes.md

-2024-12-15T04:59:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime) 2024-12-15T06:11:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (pulp-runtime) 2025-01-30T01:40:00 - Implementing approach from a new paper read last night (pulp-runtime)
+2024-12-15T04:59:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime) 2024-12-15T06:11:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (pulp-runtime) 2025-01-30T01:40:00 - Implementing approach from a new paper read last night (pulp-runtime) 2025-01-30T05:24:00 - Minor doc updates: linking to article on quantization (pulp-runtime)